 It seems that we all tend to waste time while at work!
 Can we stop such behavior and turn to more effective practices?
-Workflow is an essential asset to any company looking to get more done with less.
+Workflow management software is an essential asset to any company looking to get more done with less.

 It's more focused on day-to-day work, so people can spend less time managing work progress and giving their best to individual tasks.
 Organizations and businesses are constantly challenged to do more, plan more, and accomplish more.

-Workflow features three basic components!
+Workflow process mapping features three basic components!

-These are workflow rules, and they determine when a particular step is completed or what the next step should be.
+These are workflow process rules, and they determine when a particular step is completed or what the next step should be.
 Usually, conditions are used for approval workflow, where you get to skip some steps based on information.